-If you need help supporting your children's learning during school shut-downs, check with their school to find out what help might be available.
+If you need help supporting your children's learning during local school shut-downs, please check with the school to find out what help might be available.
+However BBC Bytesize might also be a useful home learning resource.

-Daily Info: frequently updated, including which businesses are open or offering deliveries.
+Daily Info is a website that is frequently updated, including which businesses are open or offering deliveries.

 NHS Volunteer Responders are needed to transportation and community support.

 Oxfordshire All In have been mapping the Coronavirus support groups across the county.

 Oxford Hub has been coordinating an Oxford-wide community response to the coronavirus.

 Oxford Covid-19 Mutual Aid (facebook / twitter) helps connect people in and around Oxford online.